 Children most at risk

 Young people with parents addicted to drugs are at much higher risk of being criminally and sexually exploited.
 They are also much more likely to be neglected by their parents.

 These children need to be heard.
 Through our work, we enable young people living with alcohol-dependent parents to share their experiences.
 A group from our Essex services created a booklet to let their parents know how they feel.
 Their drawings inspired this animation.

 It’s helped me just knowing there’s someone I can talk to It’s helped me just knowing there’s someone I can talk to

 Children with parents that misuse substances often suffer from depression and struggle in school.
 They can worry about their parent’s well-being.
 Blame themselves.
 Question their self-worth.

 We run drop-in clinics that provide access to mental health practitioners who can help them work through their issues and refer them for more specialised help if required.
 Everyone should have the chance at a happy, healthy future.

-Our Community Hidden Harm Awareness Team (CHHAT) aims to change young people's feelings of self-blame.
-In fact, 94% of those that accessed the service showed increased resilience and 77% saw improvements in their mental and emotional health and well-being.
+Our Community Hidden Harm Awareness Team (CHHAT) works to change young people's feelings of self-blame.
+Over three years, 94% of those that accessed the service showed increased resilience and most said they had better mental and emotional health and well-being.

 How many young people has CHHAT helped?